Skip to main content

 import.meta.hot.accept()

 The accept() method indicates that a module can be hot-replaced.
-When called without arguments, it indicates that this module can be replaced simply by re-evaluating the file.
-After a hot update, importers of this module will be automatically patched.
+Called without arguments, it means this module can be replaced by re-evaluating the file.
+After a hot update, Bun automatically patches the module’s importers.

 import { getCount } from "./foo.ts";